SB Nation: Multimedia content

+Alongside these ongoing series, the channel has also published a number of multi-episode sports documentaries, including "The History of the Seattle Mariners" in 2020, "The History of the Atlanta Falcons" in 2021, and “The People You’re Paying to Be in Shorts” in 2022, among others.

+In May 2024, the company launched Top Secret Base, a paid subscription on Patreon.

 Recognition

 In 2011, Time included SB Nation in their list of "50 Websites That Make the Web Great".
 SB Nation was a finalist in the seventh annual Shorty Awards' "fansite" category (2015), and received a National Magazine Award (or Ellie Award) in the "Digital Innovation" category in 2018 as the publisher of Jon Bois' narrative, 17776.
-A sequel to 17776, 20020, was released in September–October 2020, with a third edition, 20021, was set to be released in 2021, but as of 2022 has no set date of release.
+After 20020 was released in September–October 2020, a third edition, 20021, was set to be released in 2021, but no release date has been set.

-Letterboxd named Jon Bois' and Alex Rubenstein's collaborative documentary on the history of the Seattle Mariners the highest rated documentary miniseries of 2020, and The New York Times listed its first episode, "This is not an endorsement of arson," as one of the best episodes of TV of 2020.
+Letterboxd named Jon Bois' and Alex Rubenstein's collaborative documentary on the history of the Seattle Mariners the highest rated documentary miniseries of 2020, and The New York Times listed its first episode, "This is not an endorsement of arson", as one of the best episodes of TV of 2020.
+In 2021, Secret Base won a 2021 Webby Award for its Beef History series.